-12. RELATED PARTY TRANSACTIONS
+14. RELATED PARTY TRANSACTIONS

 The Executive Director of the School also holds a key position at the Sarasota Suncoast Community Church, Inc. (Church), from which the School leases its educational facilities.
-Terms of the lease are disclosed in Note 11.
+Terms of the lease are disclosed in Note 12 to the financial statements.
 The Church will occasionally make various expense payments on behalf of the School and bill the School for subsequent reimbursement.
 The leases for the portables were signed by the Church and all payments are made by the School directly to the issuer of the lease.
-For the year ended June 30, 2018, the School made payments to the Church for expenses totaling \$1,840,989 of which \$1,240,036 was for the facility, \$288,000 for janitorial service; \$90,000 for contract management of the installation of the modular; \$72,000 for lawn maintenance; \$25,500 for a van and two utility vehicles, and the remaining \$125,453 for payments relating to the expense reimbursement of custodial services, technology support and services, maintenance repairs, and insurance.
+For the year ended June 30, 2019, the School made payments to the Church for expenses totaling \$1,798,275 of which \$1,240,036 was for the facility, \$332,221 for janitorial services; \$85,000 for lawn maintenance; \$4,000 for two generators, and the remaining \$137,018 for payments relating to the expense reimbursement of custodial services, technology support and services, maintenance repairs, and insurance.